 Using credit cards to pay your bills.

 Credit Cards are an useful way to pay for items by giving yourself a short-term loan, especially in today’s cashless world.
 Normally, there is an interest-free period of a month or two, but after this time, the interest rates and fees are particularly high.
 If you are using credit cards to pay for bills considering that you simply don’t have enough funds, you’re on the brink of disaster.
 Some people will even have a few credit cards so they can repay one with another.
 This is a key sign that you’re steering towards personal bankruptcy.
 Credit cards can be rather precarious if used improperly.
 Paying bills with debt only generates more debt, with big interest charges added on.
 If this sounds familiar, seek professional advice as soon as possible.

 Debt collectors are getting in touch with you

-If you’re experiencing any of the above warning signs, chances are that you’re currently in financial trouble and are heading towards bankruptcy if changes aren’t made.
-Personal insolvency is the final step in a long process, and normally there are options before you need file for bankruptcy.
-To find out what options you have, or to talk to someone about your financial condition, contact Bankruptcy Experts Australia on 1300 795 575 or visit http://www.bankruptcyexpertsaustralia.com.au
+If you’re experiencing any of the above warning signs, chances are that you’re actively in financial distress and are heading towards bankruptcy if changes aren’t made.
+Personal insolvency is the final step in a long process, and usually there are options before you need file for bankruptcy.
+To find out what options you have, or to talk to someone about your situation, contact Bankruptcy Experts on 1300 795 575 or visit https://bankruptcyexpertsaustralia.com.au